-Snorkeling Report project was born in 2012 in Réunion Island when, walking barefoot on a white-sand beach with a diving mask in hands, we thought, “Well, it would be great to find online a world map where you can find and localize snorkeling spots!”
+Snorkeling Report project was born in 2012 in Réunion Island when walking barefoot on a white-sand beach with a diving mask in hands, we thought it would be great to find online a world map where you can find and localize snorkeling spots!

-At this time, the main problem we had in mind was quite basic: available free snorkeling information on the internet was poor and scattered, and it was almost impossible to find reliable maps of the best snorkeling sites for most of destinations.
+At this time, the main problem we had in mind was quite basic: available free snorkeling information on the web was poor and scattered, and it was almost impossible to find reliable maps of the best snorkeling sites for most of the destinations.

 This would not have been possible without you, our squad of contributors (“Reporters” as we like to call them) scattered around the world, armed with snorkeling gear, underwater cameras and keyboards, populating and updating our snorkeling spots map.
 With new spots added every week from around the world, both world-famous and those off the beaten track, you are what makes Snorkeling Report the most comprehensive snorkeling spots guide!